danielhenrymantilla/own-ref.rs/README.md

     stuff(short) // OK
     ```

-    But the moment you constrain `'short` to be `'forever = 'static`, as well as `&'shorter = 'static` (in order to remain using a `&'static mut …` type), then it turns out you don't really have reborrowing semantics anymore, since now we're requiring that the `'shorter` reborrow last for as long as the original `'short` borrow: if they span the same, then the original `'short` borrow never gets to be re-usable again:
+    But the moment you constrain `'short` to be `'forever = 'static`, as well as `&'shorter = 'static` (in order to remain using `&'static mut …` types exclusively), then it turns out you don't really have reborrowing semantics anymore, since now we are requiring that the `'shorter` reborrow last for as long as the original `'short` borrow: if they span the same, then the original `'short` borrow never gets to be re-usable again:

     ```rs
        type R = &'static mut i32;

     let short: R = Box::leak(Box::new(42)); // OK
     {